atomisthq/docs/docs/index.md

 start from a real, working project and use code transforms to construct a starting point in a new repository.
 Set up any other

-Your SDM can respond to [more events], and to custom events that you send.
+Your SDM can respond to [more events][events], and to custom events that you send.
 You can query your correlated events using GraphQL.
 You can build chat commands, with updating messages and adding action buttons.
 You can [add integrations][pack] and commands written by Atomist and the community, and contribute your own.

-[changelog-pack]: pack/changelog.md
+[changelog-pack]: pack/changelog.md (Changelog Pack)
+[events]: developer/events.md (Events Documentation)
-[pack]: pack/index.md
+[pack]: pack/index.md (List of Packs)
-[favorite-tools-blog]: https://the-composition.com/one-great-delivery-experience-your-favorite-tools-7f390f57d896 (One Great Delivery Experience, Your Favorite Tools)
+[favorite-tools-blog]: https://the-composition.com/one-great-delivery-experience-your-favorite-tools-7f390f57d896 (One Great Delivery Experience, Your Favorite Tools blog)

 ## Stories

 Check out some samples of what an Atomist SDM can do:

-*  [Deploy Spring Boot to Kubernetes][spring-boot-to-k8s-blog], and generate new projects, and manage versions of existing projects ([video][spring-one])
 *  [Upgrade test files to a new standard][autofix-blog-test]
 *  [Enforce custom code formatting][autofix-blog-stars]
+*  [Deploy Spring Boot to Kubernetes][spring-boot-to-k8s-blog], and generate new projects, and manage versions of existing projects ([video][spring-one])
 *  [Convert a migration script into a Slack command][schema-deploy-blog]

 [spring-one]: https://www.youtube.com/watch?v=VDCHnTPknsI (Rod Johnson speaks at Spring One 2018)